Why is my tax refund taking so long?

 - It includes a Form 8379, Injured Spouse Allocation PDF, which could take up to 14 weeks to process

-He said people who receive such a letter from the IRS should follow the instructions as soon as possible and if they are working with a tax preparer to let them know what’s going on too.
-He also said a disturbing trend has happened in the last couple of years.
+Tretter said the IRS won’t call or email, but they may send a letter about the reasons for your delay.
+People who receive such a letter from the IRS should follow the instructions as soon as possible and if they are working with a tax preparer to let them know what’s going on too.

 “If the IRS has not reached out, the taxpayer may have fallen into this black hole we’ve seen emerge in the last two years,” Tretter said.